You're in Love, Charlie Brown: Cast

 3 and 4, Frieda, Patty, Pig-Pen, Schroeder, and Shermy appear, but are silent.

 Soundtrack

 The soundtrack for You're in Love, Charlie Brown was composed by Vince Guaraldi (except where noted) and conducted and arranged by John Scott Trotter.
 The score was recorded by the Vince Guaraldi Sextet on May 17, 1967, at United Western Recorders, featuring Frank Rosolino (trombone), John Gray (guitar), Ronald Lang (woodwinds), Monty Budwig (double bass) and John Rae (drums).

+Additionally, the title theme was performed by the West Hillsborough School Choir with direction by choirmaster Al Clover and lyrics by Lee Mendelson.